 Offered by one of the world’s leading private research universities, the Master of Arts in Teaching—Teaching English to Speakers of Other Languages (MAT–TESOL) program will prepare you to teach English and other languages to a variety of learners in both domestic and international settings.
-By completing additional requirements, you may also pursue a California Preliminary Single Subject Teaching Credential in the areas English Language Development or World Languages (the World Languages credential is available on campus only).
+By completing additional requirements, you may also pursue a California Preliminary Single Subject Teaching Credential in the areas English Language Development or World Languages.

 The MAT–TESOL degree is offered at the University Park campus (UPC) or online.Apply Learn More